Welcome to this detailed guide about how to trade and calculate the Awesome Oscillator and its partner the Acc/Dec Indicator.

-The Awesome and Acc/Dec Indicator are an interesting pair that are normally used together.
+The Awesome and Acc/Dec Indicator are an exciting indicator pair that could help you get some sensational winning trades.

-Despite the cool name, the Awesome Oscillator is a very simple indicator.
-As I set out in the video below, it is actually just a moving average crossover.
+Despite the cool name, the Awesome Oscillator is a simple indicator to calculate – it is just a moving average crossover.
 It has fixed settings of 5 and 34 and uses the average price calculated by the (High+Low) / 2.
-The indicator looks similar to the MACD but it slightly slower.
+The indicator looks similar to the MACD, but it slightly slower.
 The green and red colours used in the Awesome Oscillator are a nice touch and are useful for quickly identifying changes in direction.

 How to Trade Using the Awesome Oscillator and Acc/Dec Indicator